Enabling Encryption for Data at Rest (AWS)¶

 Enable Encryption on S3¶

-Qubole leverages S3’s server-side encryption.
+Qubole leverages S3’s server-side encryption (SSE).
 For more information, see this reference.

 Enabling Server-side Encryption as a Hive Bootstrap Setting¶

-For Hive commands, you can set it per command using set fs.s3n.sse=AES256; in the same command session as the command.
+Similarly, the same syntax is applicable on Hive commands, which is set per command and in the same command session as the command.

 CREATE EXTERNAL TABLE New2 (`Col0` STRING, `Col1` STRING, `Col2` STRING) PARTITIONED BY (`20100102` STRING,`IN` STRING) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' LOCATION 's3://ap-dev-qubole/common/hive/30day_1/30daysmall'; set fs.s3n.sse=AES256;

-Enabling Server-side Encryption as a Hive Property Override in Presto¶
+Enabling Server-side Encryption as a Hive Property in Presto¶

 The results of the select calls with the limit clause are not encrypted as the limit clause would result in bypassing of the map/reduce flow.